Key Link Building Statistics

 | No changes made | 47% |

-Only 19% of SEOs have adjusted their link building strategy for AI search.
-The other 81% are either planning to or haven't started.
-For our detailed framework on how to optimize for AI search engines, see our AI search optimization guide.
+Only 19% of SEO professionals have adjusted their strategy for AI search.
+The other 81% are either planning to or haven't started — these statistics highlight just how early we are in the AI-search cycle.
+For our detailed framework, see our AI search optimization guide.

 The AI visibility window is open — but closing

-AI search is where Google was in 2005: the brands that build authority now will be the defaults that AI tools recommend for years to come.
+AI search is where Google search was in 2005: the brands that build link authority now will be the defaults that AI tools recommend for years to come.
 The 19% who've already adapted are building the editorial footprint that ChatGPT, Perplexity, and Google AI Overviews will reference.
-The 47% who haven't started will be playing catch-up once AI search traffic becomes a significant share of discovery.
-Digital PR is uniquely positioned for this because every placement earns both a backlink (Google) and a brand mention (AI) — dual value from a single effort.
+Digital PR is uniquely positioned as a tactic because every placement earns both a backlink (for search engine rankings) and a citation (for AI visibility) — dual value from a single effort.

-We asked respondents whether they expect link building to become more or less expensive over the next two years.
-The consensus is overwhelming:
+We asked respondents whether they expect costs to increase or decrease over the next two years.
+The consensus among link builders is overwhelming:

 | Price Expectation (Next 2 Years) | % of Respondents |